mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

 #.
 In the workspaces list, there should be a series of new workspaces; four
    group workspaces and four 1D workspaces.
 #.
 Check your default save directory.
 For each reduction two banks (HAB/main) should
    be saved.
-In total there should be 12 workspaces (6 CanSAS ``.xml`` and 6 NXcanSAS ``.h5``) saved.
-For each row and file type there should be a reduced file (with no suffix), a sample, and a can workspace.
+In total there should be 11 workspaces saved.
+For each row and file type there should be a reduced file (with no suffix) and a ``sample`` file.
+The ``first_time`` line should also produce a ``can`` workspace.
+This is because both workspaces have the same ``can`` output and so the reduction only produces it once.
 #.
 Double-click the 1D workspaces and you should get a single line plot.
 #.
 Clear the newly created files and workspaces to make the next test easier
 #.
 Change the contents of the first cell in the first row to ``74045`` and click